 Noise Task Force

-Commissioner Fritz is convening a short-term Noise Code Task Force to address specific issues pertaining to the City’s Noise Code (Title 18).
+Commissioner Fritz recently convened a short-term Noise Code Task Force to address specific issues pertaining to the City’s Noise Code (Title 18).

-The Task Force will meet between September and November 2015 to discuss three primary issues that emerged in recent City Council hearings:
+The Task Force met between September and November 2015 to discuss three primary issues that emerged in recent City Council hearings:

 - the Noise variance and appeals process